 "The Archer" is a dynamic, slow-burning composition that features Johnson again on an evocative muted trumpet that contrasts with Rigby's assertive and muscular tenor sax.
 The quintet concludes this masterful showcase with the lyrical tone poem "Jealous Moon," featuring the inspiring interplay of Rigby and Johnson, as both lead the beautiful composition into its dream-like coda.

-Magenta; Crux; Shift of Color; The Sage; Tone Poem; Slip; The Archer; Jealous Moon
+Magenta; Crux; Shift of Color; The Sage; Tone Poem; Slip; The Archer; Jealous Moon.

-Jason Rigby: tenor and soprano saxophone, flute; Russ Johnson: trumpet; Mike Holober: rhodes; Cameron Brown: bass; Gerald Cleaver: drums
+Jason Rigby: tenor and soprano saxophones, flute; Russ Johnson: trumpet; Mike Holober: Fender Rhodes; Cameron Brown: bass; Gerald Cleaver: drums.